Misioslav/expressvpn/README.md

 Container-based on [polkaned/expressvpn](https://github.com/polkaned/dockerfiles/tree/master/expressvpn) version.
 This is my attempt mostly to learn more about docker.

+## FEATURES

+- **Latest Libraries**: All system packages are upgraded to their newest versions during build for enhanced security and compatibility
+- **Multi-Distribution Support**: Supports both `debian trixie-slim` (default) and `debian bullseye-slim` distributions
+- **Automatic Package Updates**: Built-in `apt-get upgrade` ensures the latest security patches and bug fixes

 ## TAGS

-Latest tag is based on `debian bookworm`.
+Latest tag is based on `debian trixie-slim`.
-It is possible to use `debian bullseye` base with `-bullseye` tags.
+It is possible to use `debian bullseye-slim` base with `-bullseye` tags.
 Numbers in the tag corresponds to ExpressVPN version.

 ## PROTOCOL AND CIPHER